Amart85/dp-090-databricks-ml/Instructions/Labs/04b-deploying-models-in-aml.md

 ---
 lab:
-    title: 'Training and Validating a Machine Learning Model'
+    title: 'Deploying Models in Azure Machine Learning'
 ---
-# Training and Validating a Machine Learning Model
+# Deploying Models in Azure Machine Learning

 Machine Learning is primarily about training models that you can use to provide predictive services to applications.
-In this exercise, you'll see how you can use Azure Databricks to train and validate a machine learning model.
+In this exercise, you will learn to train models in Azure Databricks and then deploy models in Azure Machine Learning.
 To begin, you need to have access to an Azure Databricks workspace with an interactive cluster.
 If you do not have a workspace and/or the required cluster, follow the instructions below.
-Otherwise, you can skip to the section [Upload the Databricks notebook archive](#Upload-the-Databricks-notebook-archive).
+Otherwise, you can skip to the section [Install libraries on the Azure Databricks Cluster](#Install-libraries-on-the-Azure-Databricks-Cluster).

 ## Unit Pre-requisites